 Road / Intersection Location Upgrade Requirements Intersection of New England Highway / Middlebrook Road At the location identified in Figure 1 and Figure 2 below.
 Upgrade intersection to be a Basic Auxiliary Left Turn (BAL) treatment, including amending existing line marking and localised widening, as identified in Figure 2 below.
 The BAL turn treatment must be accompanied by the continuation of an existing guard rail including an ET-SS TL2 end terminal, edge lines, chevron markings and a give way sign (R1-A), as identified in Figure 2 below.
 Middlebrook Road Single lane bridge 400m east of New England Highway on Middlebrook Road as described in the EIS and identified in Figure 1.
 If required, review and replace signage and line marking, as described in the EIS.
-Middlebrook Road Middlebrook Road between the New England Highway and 440 m east of site access point one, as identified in Figure 1.
-Upgrade and seal to 7 m, to comply with the Australian Road Research Boards Best Practice Guide Middlebrook Road Middlebrook Road, 440 m east of the first access point to the site access point 2, as identified in Figure 1.
-Upgrade width to 7 m (unsealed), to comply with the Australian Road Research Boards Best Practice Guide Middlebrook Road At the location identified as site access point 1 in Figure 1 and identified in Figure 3 below.
+Middlebrook Road Middlebrook Road between the New England Highway and site access point two, as identified in Figure 1.
+Upgrade and seal to 7 m, to comply with the Australian Road Research Boards Best Practice Guide.
+Middlebrook Road At the location identified as site access point 1 in Figure 1 and identified in Figure 3 below.
 Construction of a new site access as a rural property access as identified in Figure 3 below.
 Middlebrook Road At the location identified as site access point 2 in Figure 1 and identified in Figure 4 below.
 Construction of a new site access as a rural property access as identified in Figure 4 below.
 Middlebrook Road At the location identified as crossing point1 in Figure 1 and identified in Figure 5 below Construction of a new site access as a rural property access.
 Middlebrook Road At the location identified as crossing point2 in Figure 1 and identified in Figure 5 below Construction of a new site access as a rural property access.